attackgoat/screen-13/CONTRIBUTING.md

 All code must:

-- Be modern Rust code (currently 2018 edition, latest stable compiler) _or_ GLSL.
+- Be modern Rust code (currently 2021 edition, latest stable compiler) _or_ GLSL.
-- Pass `cargo fmt` and `cargo clippy` (debug and release, all features) with no warnings
+- Pass `cargo fmt` and `cargo clippy` (debug and release) with no warnings
-- Support required platforms: Linux, Mac, Windows, Web Assembly
+- Support required platforms: Linux, Mac, Windows
 - Use only `crates.io`-published crates

 ### Recommentations